 Tip 2: Summer can be busy as the outdoor seating is pretty popular.

-This refill specialty cafe in Incheon might very well be one of the most cost-efficient cafes in Incheon.
-For any drink ordered you can get refills of Americano (hot or ice) all day and night (open 10AM to 2AM).
-Not a fan of Americano?
+This refill specialty cafe in Incheon might very well be one of the most cost-efficient cafes in the city.
+For any drink ordered, you can get Americano (hot or ice) refills all day and night (open 10AM to 2AM).
+Not a fan of Americanos?
 No problem, it’s still a relatively cheap Incheon cafe considering you can get any other drink for 1,000 won after your first order.
 Not bad!
-On top of that, they have a wide range of beverage selections.
-From fair trade coffee to traditional Korean teas to fresh fruit juice.
-Whatever you’re looking for, they probably got it.
+On top of that, they have a wide range of other beverages includin fair trade coffee, traditional Korean teas, and fresh fruit juice.

-If you’re going to locate you’re cafe in Apgu, you better be have some decent design.
-Good thing this ice cream cafe lives up to Apgujeong’s reputation.
-This is a spacious and surprisingly elegant cafe.
-Even better is they’re one of the few ice cream cafes in Korea that offer free refills!
+If you’re going to find a cafe in Apgu, it’s expected to have a decent design.
+This ice cream cafe lives up to Apgujeong’s reputation with a spacious and elegant seating area.
+Even better is they’re one of the few ice cream cafes in Korea that offer free refills.
 With free refills for yogurt ice cream (limit 1), grapefruit smoothies made on the spot, and an excellent green tea bing su, you should definitely check out this cafe in Apgujeong.
-Warning: you might not save THAT much money.
-Espresso drinks can go over 10,000 won.

 This Korean cafe is a chain frequented by many college students for its cost-saving refill system.
 For 5,500 won get a specialty drink, and several refills thereafter.
-The drinks aren’t anything to write home about.
-More than anything, it’s just a place to hang out in Korea with your friends or significant other.
+The drinks aren’t anything to write home about, but more than anything, it’s just a place to hang out with your friends or significant other.
 Pay a total of 11,000 won for a 3 hour coffee date and enjoy the free wifi and each other’s company.
-It’s a great place for thirsty people to just hang out and get some free wifi (hello, Korean college students!).
+It’s a great place for thirsty people to hang out and get some free wifi.

 This Korean cafe caters to not only coffee and tea drinkers, but to hungry coffee and tea drinkers.
 In addition to being another cafe in Korea that offers free coffee and tea refills, it also offers unlimited servings of bread.
-Pick up any book to read while you head over to the self-service bar, where with any purchase you can drink to your heart’s content of coffee and tea and pile on three different types of bread to make up for missing your breakfast.
+Pick up any book to read while you head over to the self-service bar, where with any purchase you can drink coffee and tea to your heart’s content and pile on three different types of bread to make up for missing your breakfast.
 Try not to go overboard though; they ask for 5,000 won for any left over/uneaten bread.

 They have locations all over Korea.
 Check out their official website for all their official locations.